apollographql/apollo-ios/docs/source/tutorial/tutorial-obtain-schema.md

 ---
-title: "Step 2: Obtain your GraphQL schema"
+title: "2.
+Obtain your GraphQL schema"
 ---

 ## Explore your server's schema

-This tutorial uses the same GraphQL server that's provided as part of [the Apollo full-stack tutorial](https://www.apollographql.com/docs/tutorial/introduction/).
+This tutorial uses the same GraphQL server that you build as part of [the Apollo full-stack tutorial](https://www.apollographql.com/docs/tutorial/introduction/).
 You can visit [`https://n1kqy.sse.codesandbox.io/`](https://n1kqy.sse.codesandbox.io/) to start it up and open the GraphiQL tool to explore its schema:

 ![the GraphiQL query explorer](images/graphiql.png)